 You should carefully consider the risks described below before making an investment decision.
 The risks described below are not the only ones we face.
 Additional risks we are not presently aware of or that we currently believe are immaterial may also impair our business operations.
 Our business could be harmed by any of these risks.
 The trading price of our common stock could decline due to any of these risks, and you may lose all or part of your investment.
-In assessing these risks, you should also refer to the risk factors and other information contained or incorporated by reference into this prospectus supplement and the accompanying prospectus, specifically including the risk factors contained in our Quarterly Report on Form 10-Q for the period ended September 30, 2016 filed with the SEC on November 14, 2016, Quarterly Report on Form 10-Q for the period ended September 30, 2016 filed with the SEC on May 12, 2016, our Annual Report on Form 10-K for the year ended December 31, 2015 filed with the SEC on March 30, 2016 and the financial statements and related notes filed therewith.
+In assessing these risks, you should also refer to the risk factors and other information contained or incorporated by reference into this prospectus supplement and the accompanying prospectus, specifically including the risk factors contained in our Quarterly Report on Form 10-Q for the period ended September 30, 2016 filed with the SEC on November 14, 2016, Quarterly Report on Form 10-Q for the period ended June 30, 2016 filed with the SEC on August 11, 2016, Quarterly Report on Form 10-Q for the period ended March 31, 2016 filed with the SEC on May 12, 2016, our Annual Report on Form 10-K for the year ended December 31, 2015 filed with the SEC on March 30, 2016 and the financial statements and related notes filed therewith.